10 Trinity Square: History

 The Beaux-Arts structure was designed by Sir Edwin Cooper and built by John Mowlem & Co in 1912–22 as the new headquarters of the Port of London Authority.
+Compulsory purchase of the site was authorised by the Port of London Act 1911 (1 & 2 Geo.
+5. c. xxvii).
 It was opened by David Lloyd George, then the British Prime Minister, in 1922, in the presence of the architect and Lord Devonport, the Authority's first chairman.
 At the time, it was one of the city's tallest buildings.

 During its heyday, the building was frequented by hundreds of people each day who were paying their dues on goods landed in the port.
 Under a large dome supported by marble columns, the central rotunda of the building housed walnut and brass counters radiating out from a central clock.

 The building was badly damaged by German bombing during the Blitz in World War II; the domed rotunda was destroyed.
 When renovated in the 1970s, a functional rectangular office block was built to occupy the central part of the building which had been destroyed in the war, changing the effect of the originally 40 m wide courtyard in the building's centre.

-It was occupied as the Global headquarters of insurance broker Willis Faber Limited following the relocation of the PLA to Smithfield.
+It was occupied as the global headquarters of insurance broker Willis Faber Limited following the relocation of the PLA to Smithfield.
 Willis is now based in the Willis Building in nearby Lime Street.

 The PLA is now based elsewhere in the City of London and at Gravesend.

 In 2006, 10 Trinity Square was acquired by Thomas Enterprises Inc. It was sold to a partnership of KOP Group and Reignwood in 2010.
 KOP lost their stake to Reignwood in 2012.
 It was redeveloped into a 100-room hotel with 41 private residences and a private members' club under the Four Seasons Hotels and Resorts brand known as "Four Seasons Hotel London at Ten Trinity Square".
 The hotel opened in 2017.

 As part of the renovation, archaeologists were consulted who excavated the rotunda and a public garden in Seething Lane.
 The site of 10 Trinity Square was previously occupied by a 17th-century building by Christopher Wren.
 It housed the Navy Board, the administration of the Royal Navy, and Samuel Pepys had an office there.
 In the 18th century, part of the site was occupied by a warehouse of the East India Company.
 The lowest strata revealed shards and ornaments from the time of Roman London.

 The building's exterior has been featured in many films and television shows, including The Professionals, Kavanagh QC, The Crown (TV series), and the 2012 James Bond film, Skyfall.